shar1738/RustDesk_Gaming/README.md

 Also it is not required but having vscode installed is the easiest way to get everything working.
 If vscode isn't viable you can use notepad to run autohotkey.

-Your gonna have to configure the circle for every new game you play as not all game cameras are built equal, (.1 is the good for most games) but with a little tinkering you should be up and running in no time, I recomend writting down the radius that works best for each game you play.
+Your gonna have to configure the circle for every new game you play as not all game cameras are built equal, (.1 is the good for most games)

 THE ISSUE
 Everything runs well except for getting your mouse out of the radius when in rust desk.
 Since rust desk captures your keyboard in its software, it voids all the autohotkeys in the program.
 This is bad because now you just have a trapped mouse in the middle of the screen with no where to go.
 THE FIX FOR NOW use other keys on the keyboard to access your current pc again, find the ones that work for you, if your using windows hit CTRL-ALT-DELETE in order to regain control, hit cancel so you don't shut down or log out your pc, and then you are back in the program.
-This is the only consistent solution I could find to this issue I could find without modifying the rust desk code which is a nightmare.
-Please if you have a solution, please share, but for now, just do this (I know its not ideal but it is what it is)
+This is the only consistent solution I could find without modifying the rust desk code which is a nightmare.
+Please if you have a solution, please share, but for now, just do this (I know its not ideal but it is what it is for now)

 For GM_GUI Users:
 Run the GM_GUI file.